iocoop/policies/bylaws.md

 ### Section 6.06.
 Record Date for Notice.

-The record date for determining the members entitled to notice of any meeting of members is thirty (30) days before the date of the meeting.
+The record date for determining the members entitled to notice of any meeting of members is twenty (20) days before the date of the meeting.

 ### Section 6.07.
 Contents of Notice.